 Communication with the class teachers is by phone or email.

-We use Google Classroom.
+We use Google Classroom to provide remote education.